michael-brennan2005/crestone/README.md

-Crestone is a chip8 emulator I'm making in order to learn emulation and also C++ development.
+Crestone is a (mostly working) chip8 emulator I'm making in order to learn emulation and also C++ development.
+It implements everything but sound.

+**Running**
+Crestone takes one command line argument: the filename of the ROM you want to play.
+Simply type that in and you're golden!

 **Building for Linux**
 Crestone's only dependency is SFML, whose Linux version libraries are included in libs/.
 Build configuration is done with CMake.